vtrevino/ogmapper/README.md

 ### Compiling ogMapper in Linux
 Ok

+# Introduction to Encodings, Guiders, and Keys
+ogMapper introduced some concepts and also used novel explorative functions. ogMapper does not index all possible DNA subsequences.
+It first sweeps the DNA sequence until a specific sequence pattern is found; this pattern is known as a "guide".
+Thus, there are two guiders implemented up to now.
+Once a guide is found, the following DNA sequence of length k (provided by -k argument) is used to build a key, which will be indexed.
+The key is a binary representation of the DNA sequence, which is provided by an encoding function.
+There are four encoding functions implemented so far.

+### Guiders (-g option)
+- StateMachineGuider:&lt;state-file&gt;
+- TupleGuider:&lt;tuple-file&gt;

+### Encodings
+The encoding transforms the DNA sequence to a binary key.

+The **BitwiseAT1GC0Encoding** uses 1 bit per nt, transforming A or T/U to 1 and G or C to 0.
+Any other letter is treated as A. Case-insensitive.
+So, -k 24 will use 24 nt to generate keys of 24 bits for a total of 16,777,216 different keys.
+Increasing k would have an important impact on the index size and memory needed.

+The **PlainEncoding** uses 2 bits per nt, transforming A to 00, C to 01, G to 10, and T/U to 11.
+Any other letter is treated as A. So, -k 12 will use 12 nt generating keys of 24 bits.

+The **GappedBitwiseAT1GC0Encoding** is similar to BitwiseAT1GC0Encoding but the nt used for indexing are chosen as [left][gap][right]=k where [left] and [right] are estimated by k/3.
+So, here -k=36 is equivalent in bits to -k=24 in BitwiseAT1GC0Encoding.

+The **SwapBitwiseAT1GC0Encoding** is similar to BitwiseAT1GC0Encoding but it uses non-continuous nt indexing one nt and skipping one until k is reached.

+The **HPCEncoding** (homo-polymer compressed) ignore consecutive repetition

 # Running ogMapper
 The typical operations consist of creating an index file and mapping reads.